 &lt;sup>4 An order to this effect is to be made under section 10(4) of the Act and took effect from 1 January 2005.
-Responsible Dept: The Trust Implementation Date: 1 April 2014

-27. For monitoring purposes and in case of an appeal against a decision not to release the information or an investigation by the Information Commissioner, the responsible person must keep a record of all enquiries where all or part of the requested information is withheld and exemptions are claimed.
+- c. why the exemption(s) apply to this enquiry (if it is not self-evident); - d. reasons for refusal if based on cost of compliance (see Appendix 4) - e. in the case of non-absolute exemptions, how we have applied the public interest test, specifying the public interest factors taken into account before reaching the decision (see Appendix 3) - f. reasons for refusal on vexatious or repeated grounds - g. the internal complaints procedure. - 27.
+For monitoring purposes and in case of an appeal against a decision not to release the information or an investigation by the Information Commissioner, the responsible person must keep a record of all enquiries where all or part of the requested information is withheld and exemptions are claimed.
 The record must include the reasons for the decision to withhold the information.
 Records should be retained for 5 years.
 There are no requirements to keep records where we have supplied the information requested.